 The museum portions of the home includes the entrance foyer, music room, frontier room, upper hall, parlor, bedroom, and third floor hall leading to the cupola and a fine view of the city.
 The museum houses the collections of optometrist, jeweler, and hobbyist, Dr. Frederick A. Stengel.
 Stengel’s collections—everything from swords to teacups—record the early life of Marion, Ohio.

-The Stengel-True Museum shares space with the Marion Community Foundation and is open to visitors during the Foundation’s hours of operation.
-Tours are available weekdays 9 a.m. to 4 p.m.
+The Stengel-True Museum shares space with the Marion Community Foundation and is open to visitors by appointment only.